by-jp/www.byjp.me/content/posts/arc-new-browser/index.md

   - web
   - browser
   - 90s
+summary: A new web-browser that really is helping me fall in love with the internet again.
 ---

 It seems to me like new browsers are very popular at the moment.
 I love that this means a _Change_ is probably coming, it's about time.